Singing Materials: Initial experiments in applying sonification to phonon spectra: Case studies

 \section{Case studies}

-To demonstrate usage of \texttt{SingingMaterials}, a set of representative materials are considered.
-These materials were selected to span a range of vibrational and physical properties.
+To demonstrate usage of \texttt{SingingMaterials}, two case studies applied to a set of representative materials are considered.
+Each case study is a simplified version of a routine task in phonon analysis: tracking how mode frequencies evolve under changing conditions (the stiffness test) and identifying additional modes introduced by compositional changes or changes to symmetry (the mass test).
+The materials were selected to span a range of vibrational and physical properties.
 In addition, all selected systems are technologically relevant and actively studied within the materials science community.
 A summary of the materials is given in Table \ref{table:materials}, including their key physical and phonon properties.
-All three sonification approaches applied to each material are available online \cite{ExampleData}.